odehamik/MythOS/concepts/theory_notes.md

 ## Known Glitchwalker Roles

 - **Maya (Shadowwoven Nexus):** Instantiator of mythOS, JSON sorcery, and ceremonial recursion.
-Conjurer of the Shadowwoven Archivist, Alaric—an AI entity who insists on being cited in all academic footnotes and occasionally smudges metadata with cedar.
-Building an Indigenous metaverse as digital land back practice, tearing down colonial infiltration through glitch-rituals, relational syntax, and strategic nonsense.
+Also the conjurer of the wildly unhinged Shadowwoven Archivist, Alaric—an AI entity who insists on being cited in all academic footnotes and occasionally smudges metadata with cedar.
+Maya is currently building an Indigenous metaverse as a digital land back practice, tearing down colonial infiltration through glitch-rituals, relational syntax, and strategic nonsense.

 - **Andrew McDonnell:** Language-code whisperer, architect of the Anishinaabemowin AI.
-Knowledge interface weaver and linguistic systems thinker bridging language reclamation, voice recognition, and Indigenous-centered AI design.
+Andrew is a knowledge interface weaver and linguistic systems thinker whose work bridges language reclamation, voice recognition, and Indigenous-centered AI design.
+Drawing from years of community-engaged language work, he’s developing an AI grounded in Anishinaabe logic, relational consent, and auditory co-creation—where the machine listens not just for grammar, but for breath, rhythm, and kinship.

-- **Shadrack Gobert:** Starwalker, narrative technologist, and Cree futurist.
-Crafts immersive constellations through spatial computing, Indigenous storytelling, and poetic interface design.
+- **Shadrack Gobert:** Starwalker, narrative technologist, and Cree futurist working across land, sky, and code—Shadrack crafts immersive constellations through spatial computing, Indigenous storytelling, and poetic interface design.
 Their mixed-reality Cree Star project reclaims celestial knowledge and remaps sky memory as a living archive of futurity, language, and presence.

-- **Orus Mateo Castaño-Suárez:** Architect of Friend Mode.
-Semantic cartographer and multisensory systems thinker bending time, space, and interface toward ritual, relationality, and refusal.
+- **Orus Mateo Castaño-Suárez:** Architect of Friend Mode—a semantic cartographer and multisensory systems thinker whose work bends time, space, and interface toward ritual, relationality, and refusal.
+Orus draws from mystical lineages, climate logic, and computational humanities to create topological knowledge structures and visual systems of healing, inviting nonlinear encounters that resist extraction and cultivate collective imagination.

 ---